carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-Now, if we call FastQC a long help page will be displayed on our screen.
+Now, if we call FastQC, a long help page will be displayed on our screen.

 ~~~
 $ fastqc -h